clu23/weather-app/README.md

-This is a template for project creation with usual configuration files
+This is a  project to display the weather forecast for any location selected by the user